In the rush to return to normal, use this time to consider which parts of normal are worth rushing back to.

 You are entitled to a £10 credit off your next block of classes if a new student you introduce to class, having had their free introductory class, subsequently purchases a fixed or variable block of classes.
 I do not regard online classes suitable for complete beginners and anticipate new students either having done some yoga previously or already having good body awareness.

 How to pay

-I prefer payment either electronically or by cash with cheques as a last resort.
+Payment should be by electronic bank transfer.
+Cheques may be acceptable as a last resort but you would need to clear this with me.
 You will need to ask me for my bank details to pay electronically.
 Electronic payments MUST include your full name against your payment so I know who is paying.